maddsua/lambda/readme.md

 # Notes

-## Helper functions

 ## WSA

-The idea is that you only start only one lambda server per application and handle diffirenet requests by routing them in the request handeler function.
+The idea is that you start only one lambda server per application, and handle diffirenet requests trough the handeler function.

 When not using lambda server, before calling `fetch()` make sure that windows sockets are initialized.
 Check that by invoking `socketsReady()` - true indicates that you are good to go.
 If not, call `WSAStartup()` yourself and hope for best 😈.

-Seriously, it's better to use curl or something similar for the http CLIENT things.
+Seriously, it would be a better idea to use curl or something similar for the http CLIENT things, in case you don't need the SERVER.

 # Dependencies